DeathscytheX reacted to Sabe for a blog entry, Entry The First (And only)

 Some recipes tell you to add chicken broth, flour, or pepper jack cheese... that's all crap...
 It may be good, but if you're looking to make exactly what you get at the restaurant, follow my directions and spread the joy.

 This recipe can also be used with some shell pasta, add some ground beef, or even taco seasoned ground beef, and you have yourself one hell of a meal.

-DeathscytheX liked a blog entry by Ladywriter, A message to guys who comment internet videos
+DeathscytheX reacted to Ladywriter for a blog entry, A message to guys who comment internet videos

 this doesn't apply to just videos